 Over time, a number of projects have been launched with the aim of marketing the island in several areas.
-This means that the projects have both focused on the various products from the island (e.g. salt and lobsters) and have intended to attract tourists and new residents.
+This means that the projects have focused on the various products from the island (e.g. salt and lobsters) with the intention of attracting tourists and new residents.

 In the area of fishing, it is not least the catching of Norway lobsters that provide income for the island.
 The company Læsø Fiskeindustri A/S packs and sells the lobsters to both the Danish and southern European markets.